-Every smell tells a story.
-A scent story that is in your head.
-Scent has an association that triggers a memory, often long forgotten.
-The scent of a rose might take you back to Grandma’s garden, where as a child, you were taken by the hand to smell your first rose.
-Grandma holding your hand lovingly, warning you about the thorns and you take a deep inhale…ahhh.
+Every Scent tells a story…a Scent story that is in your head.
+The Scent has an association that triggers a memory, often long forgotten.
+The Scent of a rose might take you back to Grandma’s garden, where as a child, you were taken by the hand to smell your first rose.
+Grandma holding your hand lovingly, warning you about the thorns and you deeply inhale…ahhh.
 In one moment, the scent of the rose today transports you back in time and is associated with the emotion of a new discovery and Grandma’s love.

 Memories, imagination, old sentiments, and associations are more readily reached through the sense of smell than through any other channel. – Oliver Wendell Holmes